MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-model-driven-apps.md

 ### Why are some of my users experiencing slowness on Unified Interface?

-One scenario where discovery and analysis can be very valuable is when a user from a region (say, Asia) reports that a form is performing slowly.
+One scenario where discovery and analysis can be valuable is when a user from a region (say, Asia) reports that a form is performing slowly.
 This user based in Asia might be accessing an environment or organization in North America.
-The details will show the total load time in addition to the network-related duration.
-It might very well be that this is a cause of the slow performance perceived by the user.
+The details show the total load time in addition to the network-related duration.
+It might well be that this is a cause of the slow performance perceived by the user.

 You can use the **warmLatency**, **warmThroughput**, and **coldLatency** attributes to understand the breakdown of where time is spent on page loads and other Unified Interface requests, as shown in the following image.